hgmack/hgmack/README.md

 - 👋 Hi, I’m @hgmack
-- 👀 I’m interested in docker, kubernetes, and all about cloud topics
+- 👀 I’m interested in Teraform, Ansible, Docker, Kubernetes, and all about cloud topics.
 - 🌱 I’m currently learning KNIME.
-I like it more, than PowerBI
+I like it more, than PowerBI.

 <!---
 hgmack/hgmack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.